nf-core/oncoanalyser/docs/usage.md

 :::warning

-For GRCh38 genome builds, HLA typing and variant calling in `oncoanalyser` is incompatible with BAMs with fragments aligned to HLA class I ALT contigs.
+For GRCh38 genome builds, HLA typing and variant calling in `oncoanalyser` is incompatible with alignments with fragments aligned to HLA class I ALT contigs.
 These contigs should be removed or hard masked from the genome prior to use in `oncoanalyser`.
 For cohorts with read data already mapped to a genome with HLA class I ALT contigs, alignments can either be converted to FASTQ and provided to `oncoanalyser` with an appropriate genome build, or you can use